meteorshowers/X-StereoLab/README.md

 ### StereoNet Introduction
 I implement the real-time  stereo model according to the   StereoNet   model in pytorch.
-The speed can reach 30FPS with top performance.
-The speed can reach 60FPS with lower performance.

 | Method |EPE_all on sceneflow dataset |EPE_all on kitti2012 dataset|EPE_all on kitti2015 dataset|
 |:---|:---:|:---:|:---:|